 Conclusion

 We systematically demonstrated that using bilateral control signals consistently and significantly enhances offline accuracy for an intent recognition control system predicting locomotor activities.
 In particular, only one additional contralateral sensor was needed to provide significant benefit.
-Our work also establishes a benchmark for using bilateral lower-limb neuromechanical signals in a device-agnostic intent recognition control framework. to demonstratecontrol using intent recognition Together, these promising results also suggest that the intent recognition framework is compatible with a wide variety of sensor configurations and has potential to improve the control of many types of assistive devices.
+Our work also establishes a benchmark for using bilateral lower-limb neuromechanical signals in a device-agnostic intent recognition control framework.
+We also provided preliminary evidence from an offline analysis with one above-knee amputee subject walking with a powered leg prosthesis to demonstrate the feasibility and benefit of integrating wearable sensors on the non-affected side to improve control using intent recognition.
+Together, these promising results also suggest that the intent recognition framework is compatible with a wide variety of sensor configurations and has potential to improve the control of many types of assistive devices.

 Conflict of Interest